Daseul-Kim/Daseul-Kim/README.md

 ### Hi there 👋

-This is Daseul Kim who will ba a Digital Marketer. :octocat:
+This is Daseul Kim who will be a Digital Marketer. :octocat:

 ### My interests are...